 In other words, types can hide some of the implementation details of a language.
-The power to hide implementation details can be useful to programmers as well, particularly for building modularized software.
+The power to hide implementation details can be useful to programmers, as well as language implementors, particularly for building modularized software.
 For example, given our implementation of null and cons from the previous chapter, we'd prefer that client programmers using cons always use car to extract the first element of a list, so that we can change the implementation of cons later if becomes necessary.
-Such good programming style is not enforced by the type language, however.
+Such good programming style is not enforced by the type language, however, at least not for the way we wrote the code in the previous chapter.
 The type $\mathsf{List}T$ is merely an abbreviation, and completely transparent to client programmers.
-Using the expanded type, a client programmer can manipulate list internals directly, either intentially or accidentally.
+Using the expanded type, a client programmer can manipulate list internals directly, either intentionally or accidentally.